 Robotic Process Automation (RPA) is increasingly being used by businesses to carry out basic, repetitive tasks that would ordinarily be carried out by humans, such as form-filling and calculations.
 With its promising ability to increase operational efficiencies, it’s not surprising that 92% of companies are aiming to adopt RPA by 2020.

 But while it can be quick and immediate to deploy RPA, it can’t solve your underlying process issues.
-Deploying RPA without ensuring good business process management (BPM) is a bit like putting an automated car on the road when there are big potholes and lots of route closers – it makes things efficient in the short term but doesn’t solve underlying problems.
+Deploying RPA without ensuring good business processes are in place is a bit like putting an automated car on the road when there are big potholes and lots of route closers – it makes things efficient in the short term but doesn’t solve underlying problems.
 Read on to find out more about how Bizagi and RPA work well together, or if you want to learn a bit more about RPA first, take a look at our blog: Robots vs Humans, Who Will Win Out?

 Bizagi and RPA– bridging the gap

-A BPM suite such as Bizagi can enable enterprise-wide transformation in productivity, efficiency, agility, cost reduction and compliance.
+A Digital Process Automation (DPA) suite such as Bizagi can enable enterprise-wide transformation in productivity, efficiency, agility, cost reduction and compliance.
 Bizagi wraps around existing and legacy systems, orchestrating people, devices, and things.
-RPA then enables software bots to be configured to complete routine tasks normally carried out by humans.
-Phrases such as this can spark panic, as people worry that bots will be making humans redundant.
+RPA then enables robots, also know as digital workers, to be configured to complete routine tasks normally carried out by humans.
+Phrases such as this can spark panic, as people worry that robots will be making humans redundant.

 Bizagi is valued for its ability to marry new technology with legacy enterprise applications.
 Legacy applications can in turn, greatly benefit from the introduction of RPA as it substitutes routine, manual tasks for automated ones.
 Enterprises “see RPA as part of their automation strategy” because it “boosts productivity with minimal process change [and] brings an easy-to-calculate ROI,” Forrester said in their February 2017 Wave report.
 Used together, Bizagi and RPA can help you to achieve true digital process automation.